 The “code shall consist of a number placed inside a triangle and letters placed below the triangle,” according to Massachusetts state law.
 “The triangle shall be equilateral, formed by three arrows with the apex of each point of the triangle at the midpoint of each arrow, rounded with a short radius.”

 Allen, the California bill’s author, outlined the pressures the recycling industry has faced in recent years, including China’s import restrictions and the U.S. market collapse, and he said recycling contamination rates are compounding those challenges.

 “SB 343 will reduce contamination by clearly labeling which materials [go] in the blue bins, thereby improving real recycling rates,” his office wrote in a fact sheet on the bill.

 In a Sept.
-9 press release, NSAC leaders noted the changes would reduce confusion among consumers.
+9 press release, the National Stewardship Action Council (NSAC) noted the changes would reduce confusion among consumers.